vulnersCom/zabbix-threat-control/README.md

 ## Configuration

-Configuration file is located here: `/opt/monitoring/zabbix-threat-control/ztc.conf`
+The configuration file is located here: `/opt/monitoring/zabbix-threat-control/ztc.conf`

 ### Vulners credentials

 To use Vulners API you need an api-key.
 To get it follow the steps bellow:
 - Log in to vulners.com.
-- Navigate to userinfo space https://vulners.com/userinfo.
+- Navigate to the userinfo space https://vulners.com/userinfo.
-- Choose "API KEYS" section.
+- Choose the "API KEYS" section.
-- Select "scan" in scope menu and click "Generate new key".
+- Select "scan" in the scope menu and click "Generate a new key".
 - You will get an api-key, which looks like this:
 **RGB9YPJG7CFAXP35PMDVYFFJPGZ9ZIRO1VGO9K9269B0K86K6XQQQR32O6007NUK**